-FAILURE OF THE CONTROL SYSTEM OF THE EUROPEAN COMMISSION IN PROVIDING SUBSIDIES IN THE CZECH REPUBLIC
+FAILURE OF THE EUROPEAN COMMISSION’S CONTROL SYSTEM OF PROVIDING SUBSIDIES IN THE CZECH REPUBLIC

 This reports follows-up and complements the original analysis „Quality review of the audit engagement of the project Stork Nest farm carried out by the Audit Authority“ published in English on 30 May 2017 as regards some other deficiencies of the Audit Body in the Audit Report and the demonstration of how the Audit Report should have been done and how should it look like in this respect.
 This report further analysis wider circumstances concerning the subject and assignment of the Audit Report, in particular the role of the relevant departments of the European Commission (DG REGIO) and their joint liability for the low quality of the Audit Report and serious shortcomings of the proper functioning of the management and control system of the operational programmes in a situation where the Audit Body is afflicted by the conflict-of-interest – as it was the case in the operation audit in question – which the relevant departments of the European Commission were aware of or must have been aware of.

 A situation, where neither the Czech Audit Authority within the time period of three months nor the officials of the European Commission within the time period of about 18 months (as to the date of this analysis) are able to answer a relatively simple question whether the Applicant was a small or medium enterprise or not because the bodies responsible for granting subsidies from EU funds cannot obtain the relevant evidencing documents from public sources nor are they able to obtain such documents from the Applicant, is a decisive proof of the fact that the management and control system of operational programmes in the Czech Republic is severely dysfunctional, i.e. it does not function effectively as required by Regulation (EU) no. 1083/2006 and Regulation (EU) no. 1303/2013.